-"§ 90-171.48.
+§ 90-171.48.
 Criminal history record checks of applicants for licensure.

-- (a) Definitions. -- The following definitions shall apply in this section: - (1) Applicant. -- A person applying for licensure as a registered nurse or licensed practical nurse either by examination pursuant to G.S.
+(a) Definitions. - The following definitions shall apply in this section:

+- (1) Applicant.
+A person applying for licensure as a registered nurse or licensed practical nurse either by examination pursuant to G.S.
 90-171.29 and G.S.
 90-171.30 or without examination pursuant to G.S.
-90-171.32. - Criminal history. -- A history of conviction of a State crime, whether a (2) misdemeanor or felony, that bears on an applicant's fitness for licensure to practice nursing.
-The crimes include the criminal offenses set forth in any of the following Articles of Chapter 14 of the General Statutes: Article 5, Counterfeiting and Issuing Monetary Substitutes; Article 5A, Endangering Executive and Legislative Officers; Article 6, Homicide; Article 7A, Rape and Other Sex Offenses; Article 8, Assaults; Article 10, Kidnapping and Abduction; Article 13, Malicious Injury or Damage by Use of Explosive or Incendiary Device or Material; Article 14, Burglary and Other Housebreakings; Article 15, Arson and Other Burnings; Article 16, Larceny; Article 17, Robbery; Article 18, Embezzlement; Article 19, False Pretenses and Cheats; Article 19A, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means; Article 19B, Financial Transaction Card Crime Act; Article 20, Frauds; Article 21, Forgery; Article 26, Offenses Against Public Morality and Decency; Article 26A, Adult Establishments; Article 27, Prostitution; Article 28, Perjury; Article 29, Bribery; Article 31, Misconduct in Public Office; Article 35, Offenses Against the Public Peace; Article 36A, Riots and Civil Disorders; Article 39, Protection of Minors; Article 40, Protection of the Family; Article 59, Public Intoxication; and Article 60.
-Computer-Related Crime.
+90-171.32. - (2) Criminal history.
+A history of conviction of a State crime, whether a misdemeanor or felony, that bears on an applicant's fitness for licensure to practice nursing.
+The crimes include the criminal offenses set forth in any of the following Articles of Chapter 14 of the General Statutes: Article 5, Counterfeiting and Issuing Monetary Substitutes;

+Article 5A, Endangering Executive and Legislative Officers; Article 6, Homicide; Article 7A, Rape and Other Sex Offenses; Article 8, Assaults; Article 10, Kidnapping and Abduction; Article 13, Malicious Injury or Damage by Use of Explosive or Incendiary Device or Material; Article 14, Burglary and Other Housebreakings; Article 15, Arson and Other Burnings; Article 16, Larceny; Article 17, Robbery; Article 18, Embezzlement; Article 19, False Pretenses and Cheats; Article 19A, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means; Article 19B, Financial Transaction Card Crime Act; Article 20, Frauds; Article 21, Forgery; Article 26, Offenses Against Public Morality and Decency; Article 26A, Adult Establishments; Article 27, Prostitution; Article 28, Perjury; Article 29, Bribery; Article 31, Misconduct in Public Office; Article 35, Offenses Against the Public Peace; Article 36A, Riots and Civil Disorders; Article 39, Protection of Minors; Article 40, Protection of the Family; Article 59, Public Intoxication; and Article 60, Computer-Related Crime.
 The crimes also include possession or sale of drugs in violation of the North Carolina Controlled Substances Act in Article 5 of Chapter 90 of the General Statutes and alcoholrelated offenses including sale to underage persons in violation of G.S.
 18B-302 or driving while impaired in violation of G.S.
 20-138.1 through G.S.
+20-138.5.

-20-138.5. - (b) All applicants for licensure shall consent to a criminal history record check.
+- (b) All applicants for licensure shall consent to a criminal history record check.
 Refusal to consent to a criminal history record check may constitute grounds for the Board to deny licensure to an applicant.
-The Board shall ensure that the State criminal history of an applicant is checked.
-National criminal history checks shall be authorized for an applicant who has not resided in the State of North Carolina during the past five
+The Board shall ensure that the State and national criminal history of an applicant is checked.

-- years.
 The Board shall be responsible for providing to the North Carolina Department of Justice the fingerprints of the applicant to be checked, a form signed by the applicant consenting to the criminal record check and the use of fingerprints and other identifying information required by the State or National Repositories, and any additional information required by the Department of Justice.
-The Board shall keep all information obtained pursuant to this section confidential. - (c) If an applicant's criminal history record check reveals one or more convictions listed under subsection (a)(2) of this section, the Board may deny licensure.
-However, the conviction shall not automatically bar licensure, and the Board shall consider all of the following factors in determining whether licensure shall be denied: - (1) The level of seriousness of the crime. - (2) The date of the crime.
+The Board shall keep all information obtained pursuant to this section confidential. - (c) If an applicant's criminal history record check reveals one or more convictions listed under subsection (a)(2) of this section, the conviction shall not automatically bar licensure.
+The Board shall consider all of the following factors regarding the conviction: - (1) The level of seriousness of the crime. - (2) The date of the crime. - The age of the person at the time of the conviction. - (4) The circumstances surrounding the commission of the crime, if known. - (5) The nexus between the criminal conduct of the person and the job duties of the position to be filled. - (6) The person's prison, jail, probation, parole, rehabilitation, and employment records since the date the crime was committed. - (7) The subsequent commission by the person of a crime listed in subsection (a) of this section.